-NESI is a partner in an internet TV channel dealing with various aspects of the nuclear industry, which can be accessed at www.nuclearenergytv.com.
+NESI is a partner in an internet information TV channel dealing with the broad spectrum of the nuclear industry; the channel can be accessed at www.nuclearenergytv.com.